Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 The following is presented for informational purposes only and is not intended as legal advice.

-Settling debts or declaring bankruptcy are two routes that some people choose to get out from overwhelming debt.
+Debt settlement (or debt resolution) and bankruptcy are two routes that some people choose to get out from overwhelming debt.
 Each offers its pros (and cons).
 But the goal is the same — get back on your financial feet.

 If you’re already behind on your bills, you may be able to settle your debts with your creditors.